 What Makes Diamonds Sparkle: The Scintillation Process

-Facet alignment, cut, and other proportions matter in order to get proper internal reflection and refraction of light.
+Facet alignment, cut, and other proportions matter to get proper internal reflection and refraction of light.
 When the light enters the diamond, it gets partitioned as it travels through the lattice while splitting into multiple beams.
 These beams are then internally reflected and refracted out of the diamond.
-The light that exits the diamond may reach the viewer’s eye, which creates a number of illumination effects.
+The light that exits the diamond may reach the viewer’s eye, which creates several illumination effects.

 The Three Common Illumination Effects